rails/solid_queue/README.md

 Everything is optional.
 If no configuration is provided, Solid Queue will run with one dispatcher and one worker with default settings.

 - `polling_interval`: the time interval in seconds that workers and dispatchers will wait before checking for more jobs.
 This time defaults to `1` second for dispatchers and `0.1` seconds for workers.
 - `batch_size`: the dispatcher will dispatch jobs in batches of this size.
+The default is 500.
 - `queues`: the list of queues that workers will pick jobs from.
 You can use `*` to indicate all queues (which is also the default and the behaviour you'll get if you omit this).
 You can provide a single queue, or a list of queues as an array.
 Jobs will be polled from those queues in order, so for example, with `[ real_time, background ]`, no jobs will be taken from `background` unless there aren't any more jobs waiting in `real_time`.
 You can also provide a prefix with a wildcard to match queues starting with a prefix.
 For example:
 ```yml
 staging: